izcheung/mySQLWorkBenchUserDoc/docs/task1.md

     > The ```DROP TABLE``` keyword specifies which table you would like to drop.

-    You should see the table disappear from the schema pane when it is successfully dropped:
+    You should see the table disappear from the schema pane when it is successfully dropped.
     !!! success
         ![Drop Table](images/DropTable.jpg)